 Toddler Formula

-Powder labeled “toddler formula” seems like the next step in infant feeding and is marketed towards babies 9-36 months old.
+Powder labeled “toddler formula” seems like the next step in infant feeding and is marketed toward babies 9-36 months old.
 They are generally not recommended by medical experts and the product labels can be confusing.
-You may also find these formulas called “transitional formula” or “toddler milk”, the latter being marketed towards kids 12-36 months.
+You may also find these formulas called “transitional formula” or “toddler milk,” the latter being marketed toward kids 12-36 months.

 The American Academy of Pediatrics recommends that once a child reaches 1 year of age, they transition to cow’s milk, assuming they’re eating a mix of other solid foods.

-TIP: If your toddler has a medical issue or there’s a concern about growth, consult your pediatrician about whether or not a toddler formula may be necessary because it might be very helpful.
+If your toddler has a medical issue or there’s a concern about growth or nutrition, consult your pediatrician about whether a toddler formula may be necessary because it might be very helpful in that case.

 Toddler Vs. Infant Formula

-Formulas labeled for toddlers contain a slightly different mix of ingredients and nutrients than infant formula and are usually designed for babies 9 months old and up.
+Formulas labeled for toddlers are a nutritional drink as they contain a slightly different mix of ingredients, vitamins, minerals, and nutrients than infant formula and are usually designed for babies 9 months old and up.

 TIP: Almost all toddlers are picky at some point and milk or formula shouldn’t be used as a supplement or safety net.
 Read more on Normal Picky Eating here.